Overview of Pain

 GET THE QUICK FACTS

-Pain is an unpleasant sensation signaling actual or possible injury.
+Pain is an unpleasant sensory and emotional experience that signals actual or possible injury.

 Pain may be sharp or dull, intermittent or constant, or throbbing or steady.
 Sometimes pain is very difficult to describe.
 Pain may be felt at a single site or over a large area.
 The intensity of pain can vary from mild to intolerable.